reifjulian/reifjulian.github.io/_pages/guide.md

         └── 2_...
     └── run.do
 ```
-Other alternatives--used frequently by serious users of R--include [packrat](https://rstudio.github.io/packrat/) and [renv](https://rstudio.github.io/renv/articles/renv.html).
+Other alternatives--used frequently by serious users of R--include [packrat](https://rstudio.github.io/packrat/), [renv](https://rstudio.github.io/renv/articles/renv.html), and [groundhog](https://groundhogr.com/).

 ### Stata plugins (advanced)

-Most Stata add-on's are written in Stata or Mata, which are cross-platform languages that can be run on any computer with a copy of Stata.
-A small number of Stata add-ons are written in C/C++ and must be compiled to a plugin (AKA dynamically linked library, or DLL) that is specific to your computer's architecture (processor and operating system).
+Most Stata add-ons are written in Stata or Mata, which are cross-platform languages that run on any computer with a copy of Stata.
+A small number of Stata add-ons are written in C/C++ and must be compiled to a plugin (AKA dynamically linked library, or DLL) that is specific to your computer's architecture.
 Mauricio Bravo provides a nice [example](https://mcaceresb.github.io/stata/plugins/2017/02/15/writing-stata-plugins-example.html) of the benefits of plugins.

 If you write C/C++ code for Stata, I encourage you to compile it for multiple platforms and include all platform-specific plugins as part of your replication package.
 See [gtools](https://github.com/mcaceresb/stata-gtools) and [strgroup](https://github.com/reifjulian/strgroup) for examples of how to write a program that autodetects which plugin to call based on your computer's architecture.

 # Automating tables

-Automating tables and figures makes it easy to incorporate updated data into your analyses and minimizes mistakes that can arise when transferring results from Stata to your manuscript.
+Automating your tables and figures facilitates data updates and minimizes mistakes that can arise when transferring results from Stata to your manuscript.
 Automating figures is easy using Stata's `graph export` command.
-Here I provide instructions for automating tables.
+Automating tables usually requires customized add-ons.

 There are many ways to automate tables in Stata.
 Below I present my preferred method, which uses Stata add-ons I developed for prior projects.
-This method is targeted at people who use LaTeX and desire flexible control over their table formatting.
-For examples of the kinds of tables you can automate in Stata, see my paper on [workplace wellness](https://www.nber.org/workplacewellness/s/IL_Wellness_Study_1.pdf) (coauthored with Damon Jones and David Molitor).
-Popular alternatives include [estout](http://repec.sowi.unibe.ch/stata/estout/index.html) and [outreg2](https://www.princeton.edu/~otorres/Outreg2.pdf).
+This method is targeted at people who use LaTeX and desire flexible control over their table formatting; users interested only in learning about how to save regression results can read about `regsave` and skip the part about `texsave`.
+For examples of the kinds of tables you can automate in Stata using my add-ons, see my paper on [workplace wellness](https://www.nber.org/workplacewellness/s/IL_Wellness_Study_1.pdf) (coauthored with Damon Jones and David Molitor).
+Popular alternatives to my add-ons include [estout](http://repec.sowi.unibe.ch/stata/estout/index.html) and [outreg2](https://www.princeton.edu/~otorres/Outreg2.pdf).

 My method separates automation into two distinct steps.
 The first step uses [regsave](https://github.com/reifjulian/regsave) to save regression output to a file.
 The second step uses [texsave](https://github.com/reifjulian/texsave) to save the output in LaTeX format.
 In-between these two steps you can use Stata's built-in data manipulation commands to organize your table however you like.